suyufeng/ThermoNet/README.md

 * [CLIP-seq](https://github.com/mstrazar/iONMF)

 You can download the datasets from the corresponding website.
 After that, you should prepare the data used in the training code according to the steps below.
+We use the CLIP-seq dataset as an example.

 ### Clean the dataset format
 Use the `python scripts/0_get_pure_seq_and_label.py` and `python scripts/1_combine_train_test.py`

-### Sample 100 possible secondary strucutures
+### Sample 100 possible secondary structures
-Use the `python scripts/2_generate_top100.py`
+Use the `python scripts/2_generate_top100.py` and `python scripts/4_generate_structure_message.py`

-### Generate sequence embedding id
+### Generate embedding id
 Use the `python scripts/3_generate_embedding.py`

+### Extract top 5 secondary structures
+Use the `python scripts/5_generate_top5.py`

 ## Run the Training Script